-Note: These landing distances are determined in a way that represents the maximum performance capability of the airplane, which may not be representative of normal operations.
-(See Chapter 4, Predeparture Flight Planning.)

-- 1.8.14 Wheel Braking Coefficient.
+- can safely land, with reference to the wet contaminated runway landing data if available in the POH/AFM. - 1.8.18 Torque-Limited Braking.
+A condition of aircraft ground deceleration performance where the amount of deceleration force that can be generated by the aircraft brakes is limited by the maximum torque capability of the wheel brakes. - 1.8.19 Unfactored Airplane Flight Manual (AFM) Landing Distance.
+The landing distance provided by the AFM without any factors applied. - Note: For some operations, these landing distances may be determined in a way that represents the maximum performance capability of the airplane, which may not be representative of normal operations.
+(See Chapter 2, Predeparture Flight Planning.) - 1.8.20 Wheel Braking Coefficient.
 The ratio of the deceleration force from the braked wheels/tires relative to the sum of the vertical (normal) forces acting on the braked wheels/tires.
 The wheel braking coefficient is the result of the combination of all functioning braked wheels. - 1.9 Training Considerations.
-We recommend operators include the information in this AC in their SOPs for landing on wet or contaminated runways and in their pilot training programs. - 1.10 AC Feedback Form.
+We recommend operators include the information in this AC in their SOPs for operations of aircraft in their pilot training programs. - 1.10 AC Feedback Form.
 For your convenience, the AC Feedback Form is the last page of this AC.
 Note any deficiencies found, clarifications needed, or suggested improvements regarding the contents of this AC on the Feedback Form.